 - Jimmie’s Collage has an entire Charlotte Mason section that is a wealth of information.

-- Simply Charlotte Mason – We love their scripture memory system!
+- Simply Charlotte Mason has a scripture memory system that we love!

 - Ambleside Online features free Charlotte Mason style homeschool curriculum.

-- Living Math demonstrates that even math can be learned in a CM style.
+- Living Math demonstrates that you can even teach math in a CM style.

-- Our Journey Westward – Cindy is one of my favorite CM bloggers.
+- Our Journey Westward is published by Cindy West, one of my favorite CM bloggers.

 - A Charlotte Mason Education by Catherine Levinson